steppy345/lswhois.pl/README.md

 Copy paste your list of domain names that you wish to test into the input.txt file separated by new lines for each domain.

+Then run the program:

+./lswhois.pl

+When the program finishes you will be able to view the output.txt file

+cat output.txt

 Also, if there is an output.txt file in the current working directory of the script at runtime it will be overwritten by the script.